 - Jindal School of Government and Public Policy

-- Oxford Blavatnik School of Government
+- University of Oxford Blavatnik School of Government

 - University of Pretoria Centre for Human Rights

 Individuals committed to advancing local and global forms of human rights and justice are constantly confronting new and unforeseen challenges.
-This changing landscape coupled with the dynamic role of civil society actors complicates our understanding of human rights promotion.
+This changing landscape, coupled with the dynamic role of civil society actors, complicates our understanding of human rights promotion.
 Simultaneously, information and communication technologies, freedom of movement, and democratic accountability afford policy practitioners new channels through which they can increase human welfare and dignity.
 These conditions require innovative policy ideas that effectively integrate theory and practice to foster and sustain open societies.